 We've just been forced to have our 2-year-old cocker's tail docked because of repeated injuries and the significant risk of infection and necrosis.

 His tail was beautiful but absolutely crazy.
 He'd wag it so hard that it would hit walls, table legs and other objects with incredible force.

 He had a bald spot on it from about 6 months old where he kept knocking it, but it never seemed to worry him, and the vet was happy to leave it as it was.

-The vet cleaned and dressed it, and eventually, after repeated checking and redressing, it seemed to have healed.
+The vet cleaned and dressed it; eventually, after repeated checking and redressing, it seemed to have healed.
 Within 2 days of taking the dressing off, it had split again.

 We repeated this process four times before our vet said we had to consider docking, as she was worried about infection and necrosis developing.
 So, we had him docked last week.

 I'm pleased to say the operation went well, and he's recovering.
-His balance is a bit off, but we are told it will come back as he readjusts.
+His balance is slightly off, but we are told it will return as he readjusts.